NonLogicalDev/DotNinja/README.md

 >  -v	-- Be more verbose (prints debug stuff)
 >  -yy	-- Answer all prompts with yes

-All you need to get started is a dir with the following structure:
 ```

 Now with teaser out of the way here is what you need to get started.
 You will need a directory structure like this: